Skip to main content

 What you’ll need

-1. cardboard art toilet roll flowers 01Ask the kids to flatten the toilet roll tubes and help them measure out sections 1 cm wide, before cutting them out.
+1. cardboard art toilet roll flowers 01Flatten the toilet roll tubes and measure out 1cm wide strips.
+Cut these into petal shapes.

 3. cardboard art toilet roll flowers 03Take five petals and arrange them into a flower shape.
 Stick the petals side by side with glue, and allow to dry.
 Repeat these steps until you have your desired number of flowers (or until you have used all the empty toilet roll tubes!).